-Photography for pageant and other competition headshots (and portfolios) is generally approached in a very different way from the type of shots you would use to audition for work in the modeling/talent industry.
-Call or e-mail for help in getting your wardrobe together and otherwise prepping for a competition headshot (or portfolio) shoot based on the actual event you plan to enter.
+Photography for pageants and other competition headshots (and portfolios) is generally approached very differently from the type of shots you would use to audition for work in the modeling/talent industry.
+Call or email for help in getting your wardrobe together or prepping for a competition headshot (or portfolio) shoot based on the event you plan to enter.

-If the final image will be a color shot, wear bold/vivid colors.
+If the final image is a color shot, wear bold/vivid colors.
 Color can make the difference between a winning shot, one that simply places, and one that doesn’t place at all.

-Whatever you’re wearing, considering framing the face with hats and accessories.
+Whatever you’re wearing, consider framing the face with hats and accessories.

 If you wear glasses, consider buying or borrowing a set of frames with the glass removed.
 Another option is not wearing glasses for the shoot.
 Glass tends to diffuse (soften) the eyes.
-You want the eyes clear, expressive, and sharp.
-Also, not having glass to work around means putting a priority on finding the best shot of YOU, rather than spending time moving the pose or lights around to avoid reflections in the glass — or paying for post-production retouching to remove reflections.
+You want the eyes to be clear, expressive, and sharp.
+Also, not having glass to work around means prioritizing finding the best shot of YOU rather than spending time moving the pose or lights around to avoid reflections in the glass — or paying for post-production retouching to remove reflections.

 If well-considered, bold patterns and designs can strengthen the overall look of a competition image — they tend to look better if, for example, you wear a hat or scarf/wrap that matches the outfit so the subject is wrapped in the pattern — which again, will tend to bring the viewer’s eye back to the subject’s face and eyes.